Korea, Kimchi and more: having a blast in Busan

 Runaways cafe, Koh Tui, Koh Rong.

 Eventually around 2.40pm the old boat set off from Sh*tville.
 Luckily, we had filled up on pot noodles and street food while we waited.
 Arriving after 5pm at Palm Beach resort on Koh Rong after a rough crossing, we couldn’t find Johnny, our Air bnb host who we thought would meet us.
-Told at the resort by a western hippie waitress that the village of Prek Sway where our homestay was located was just a short 15 minute stroll across the beach at low tide but through the jungle now (she clearly had no idea bout traveling with 2 kids)….we headed off.
+Told at the resort by a western hippie waitress that the village of Prek Sway where our homestay was located was just a short 15 minute stroll across the beach at low tide but through the jungle now (she clearly had no idea about traveling with 2 kids)….we headed off.
 With all our bags.
 Not really knowing where we were going but knowing it would soon be dark….

 About 45 minutes later we eventually arrived at a path into the village where the girls could scoot (!), met Johnny by the bridge over the river, and went to our accommodation.
 Which was a newly built hut on the river bank, one bed with no AC or running water.
 Refreshed by a coconut plucked from the tree outside, we unpacked and had dinner prepared by our host family, a smiley elder couple who spoke no English.
 Every meal was a plate of rice or noodles with a small amount of vegetables and occasionally meat or fish.